DFE-Digital/architecture/standards/business-architecture.md

 ## Capability modelling

-As described in [Common Definitions](../common-definitions/#capability) capabilities are abstract concepts used to describe what we do.
+As described in [common definitions](../common-definitions/#capability), capabilities are abstract concepts used to describe *what* we do.

-To deliver most value capability models should be comparable and therefore need to be created in a consistent manner.
-This ensures clarity, reliability, and usability across various stakeholders and initiatives.
+To deliver most value in an organisation, capability models should be comparable and therefore need to be created in a consistent manner.
+This ensures clarity, reliability and usability for various stakeholders and across initiatives.

 In DfE, capability models should follow the guidance below:

 ### Categorisation

-Capabilities should be categorised as [Strategic, Core or Enabling](../common-definitions/#capability)
+Capabilities should be categorised as [strategic, core or enabling](../common-definitions/#capability)

 ### Levelling

-Capabilities should be levelled (decomposed) usually to 3 levels, with the following characteristics:
+Capabilities should be levelled (decomposed), usually to 3 levels, with the following characteristics:

 * Level 1 - broad scope, stable and enduring, often cut across organisational groups, can be easily decomposed
 * Level 2 - operational focus, narrowing to actionable scope, relatively stable, direct ‘child’ of a level 1 capability
 * Level 3 - process or task focused, specific scope, subject to regular change, direct ‘child’ of a level 2 capability

-A generic example of levelling is as below:
+A generic example of levelling is:

 |Level 1| Level 2|Level 3|
 |-----------|-----------|-----------|